rustdesk/rustdesk-server/README.md

 (docker-compose credit goes to @lukebarone and @QuiGonLeong)

+> [!NOTE]
-> Note that here, the rustdesk/rustdesk-server:latest in China may be replaced with the latest version number on dockerhub, such as rustdesk-server:1.1.10-3.
+> The rustdesk/rustdesk-server:latest in China may be replaced with the latest version number on Docker Hub, such as rustdesk-server:1.1.10-3.
 Otherwise, the old version may be pulled due to image acceleration.

+> [!NOTE]
+> If you are experiencing issues pulling from Docker Hub, try pulling from the [GitHub Container Registry](https://github.com/rustdesk/rustdesk-server/pkgs/container/rustdesk-server) instead.

 ## S6-overlay based images